strokinmasi/algorithm_visualizer/DEVLOG.md

 This project is a algorithm visualizer for pathfinding algorithms, created to introduce as much customizability to pathfinding algorithms as possible.

-With this project I want to simply achieve:
+Overall with this project I want to simply achieve :>

 - I want to learn how to setup nice looking UI
 - I want to learn the basic algorithms and how they work
 - I want to learn to use react and useStates etc
 - I want to learn javascript, a very common coding language that can be used for a variety of tasks

+current goals, updated with every future log update :>

+- need to implement depth-first search next
+- need to implement material-ui

-## LOGS
+# LOGS

-July 30th :
+### LOG 1 : July 30th

 Notes/